dw/sortedfile/docs/index.rst

     :hidden:
     :maxdepth: 2

-When handling large text files (for example, Apache logs), it is often desirable to quickly access some subset without first splitting or import to a database where a slow index creation process would be required.

-When a file is already sorted (in the case of Apache logs, inherently so, since they're generated in time order), we can exploit this using bisection search to locate the beginning of the interesting subset.
+When handling large text files it is often desirable to access some subset without first splitting, or importing to a database where an index creation process is required.
+When data is already sorted (inherently in the case of logs or time series data, as they're generated in time order), we can exploit this property using binary search to efficiently locate interesting subsets.

-Due to the nature of bisection this is O(log N) with the limiting factor being the speed of a disk seek.
-Given a 1 terabyte file, 40 seeks are required, resulting in an *expected* 600ms search time on a rusty old disk drive given pessimistic constraints.
-Things look better on an SSD where less than 1ms seeks are common, the same scenario could yield in excess of 25 lookups/second.
+Due to the nature of binary search this is O(log N) with the limiting factor being the speed of a disk seek.
+Given a 1 terabyte file, 40 seeks are required, resulting in an *expected* 600ms search time on a rusty old disk given pessimistic assumptions.
+Things look better on an SSD where less than 1ms seeks are common: the same scenario could yield in excess of 25 lookups/second.

 Common Parameters
 #################

-In addition to what is described below, each function takes the following optional parameters:
+In addition to those described later, each function accepts the following optional parameters:

 ``key``:
-  If specified, indicates a function (in the style of ``sorted(..., key=)``) that maps each line in the file to an ordered Python object, which will then be used for comparison.
-Provide a key function to extract, for example, the unique ID or timestamp from the lines in your files.
+  Indicates a function (in the style of ``sorted(..., key=)``) that maps lines to ordered values to be used for comparison.
+Provide ``key`` to extract a unique ID or timestamp.
+Lines are compared lexicographically by default.

-  If no key function is given, lines are compared lexicographically.

 ``lo``:
-  Lower search bound in bytes.
-Use this to skip e.g. undesirable header lines, or to constrain a search using a previously successful search.
-For line oriented files, search will actually include one byte prior to this offset in order to guarantee a complete line is seen.
+  Lowest offset in bytes, useful for skipping headers or to constrain a search using a previous search.
+For line oriented search, one byte prior to this offset is included in order to ensure the first line is considered complete.
+  Defaults to ``0``.

 ``hi``:
-  Upper search bound in bytes.
-If the file being searched is weird (e.g. it's a UNIX special device, or a file-like object or ``mmap.mmap``), specifies the highest bound that can be seeked.
+  Highest offset in bytes.
+If the file being searched is weird (e.g. a UNIX special device), specifies the highest bound to access.
+By default ``getsize()`` is used to probe the file size.

 Interface